MikeRow/easyraikitphp/README.md

-# easyraiblocksphp
+# raikitphp
-PHP Class to connect to your RaiBlocks node
+PHP Class to connect or manager your RaiBlocks node

+easyraiblocksphp: manage RPC with PHP
+easyrainodephp: manage node with PHP CLI